 How Do You Fix a Drain Without Digging?

-Our expert plumbers use two trenchless methods to repair damaged drains without digging up your yard, basement or foundation.
-Both pipe relining and pipe bursting can efficiently repair damage, so your drainage system can operate smoothly once more.
+Our expert plumbers use two trenchless methods to repair damaged drains without digging up your yard, basement, or foundation.
+Both pipe relining and pipe bursting can efficiently repair the damage, so your drainage system can operate smoothly once more.

 Can I Claim Drain Repairs on Insurance?

 If you have a collapsed or broken line, it's best to talk to your insurance company about coverage options.
 However, generally, plumbing problems that are considered preventable through routine maintenance are not covered under home insurance.
 Whereas issues that are sudden sometimes are—depending on your coverage plan.

 Who is Responsible for the Lines on Your Property?

 The property owner is responsible for all the plumbing included in both their building and on the grounds.
 If you're a homeowner, this means you're responsible.
 If you're a property owner, say you own an apartment building, it's up to you to promptly solve plumbing problems on behalf of your tenants.
 However, condos are usually a combination of the two.
 Usually, condo owners are responsible for the plumbing within their unit, whereas the condo board handles pipes in other parts of the building and grounds.
 When there is a problem with your municipal sewage line, that's up to the city or town to solve.

 How Do I Prevent Clogs?

 The best way to prevent clogs, and subsequent repairs, is through routine cleaning and maintenance provided by the expert team at Mr. Rooter Plumbing of Long Island.
 However, in the meantime, homeowners can prevent clogs by treating their plumbing systems respectfully.
 Never put the following items down sinks, showers, and toilets: